 What is similar about the default gateways?
+[They should match in most cases.](#)

 The IP addresses should share the same network portion.
 All machines in the LAN should share the same default gateway.

 Record a couple of the IP Addresses: